FAQs - Tsom Gedalia

 May one use Listerine strips on a fast day?

 It would depend on how it is being used.
 Some view it as an item that does not taste good and is used solely to get rid of bad breath.
-It would therefore be permitted if left to dissolve completely in the mouth and not swallowed.
-Others view the strips as a good-tasting item and would be prohibited on a fast day, as it is no different from mint chewing gum.
+It would therefore be permitted if left to dissolve completely in the mouth.
+Others view the strips as a good-tasting item which is prohibited on a fast day, as it would be no different from mint chewing gum.

 May one who is not fasting get an Aliyah?

 One who is not fasting may not get an Aliyah on a fast day.
-If the fast is on a Monday or Thursday then he may get an Aliyah only in the morning.
+If the fast is on a Monday or Thursday, he may only get an Aliyah in the morning.

 Why do we wear tallit and tefillin by mincha?

-Amongst the reasons given why our community adopted the custom to place Tefillin by Minha, is in order to recite an extra two berachot.
+One of the reasons why our community adopted the custom to place Tefillin by Minha, is in order to recite two extra berachot.
 David HaMelech instituted that one should recite one hundred berachot every day.
 On a regular weekday, one will reach the required amount by praying all the tefillot and reciting berachot before and after eating.
 However, on a ta’anit, where one only eats at night and not during the day, we put on tallit and tefillin to gain the extra berachot.

 What time does the fast end?

-The fast ends at Tzet Hakochavim – three stars.
-The exact time is subject to varying opinions and customs and one should follow the custom of their shul and rabbi.
+The fast ends at Tzet Hakochavim (when three medium-sized stars are visible in the night sky).
+The exact time is subject to varying opinions and customs, and one should follow the custom of their shul and rabbi.

 Back to blog